pitt-crc/user-manual/docs/applications/licensed-software/ansys.md

 Please read the [documentation](../../web-portals/viz.md) on how to access VIZ.
 Once you have logged into VIZ, open a terminal window by right-clicking on the desktop background and select the "Open Terminal here" option from the drop-down menu, or click on the black terminal window symbol at the bottom of your screen.
-Inside the terminal, type `module load ansys` and hit enter.
-This will make the ANSYS 2023R1 suite available.
-To launch your specific ANSYS application, type its name as listed within the brackets above, such as "fluent" or "cfx5" and hit enter.
+Inside the terminal, type `module load ansys` (or 'module load ansysem' for ANSYS EM Suite) and hit enter.
+This will make the ANSYS 2023R1 suite (or ANSYS EM suite) available.
+To launch your specific ANSYS (or ANSYS EM) application, type its name as listed within the brackets above, such as "fluent" or "cfx5" and hit enter.
 Please be aware that the **capitalization** is important!
 To launch the workbench, type "runwb2".